jack-linaker/crow/CONTRIBUTING.md

    implementing a bug fix, name it `bug/name_of_issue`.
 2. Implement your changes, following the relevant [style guide](#style-guides) for the changes you are making.
-3. Update the `README.md` as well as any other documentation with relevant details of changes made.
+3. Update the `README.md`, as well as any other documentation, with relevant details of changes made.
 This might include: new configuration file parameters, new features or changes to existing features, or changes to the user interface.